What is Mythos World about?

 Using Call of Cthulhu scenarios for Mythos World

 There is a large number of scenarios for the classic Call of Cthulhu RPG from Chaosium.
 Can you play those with Mythos World, too?
 The answer is yes, if you adapt them a little.
-The classic CoC adventures are characterized by a middle section (the investigation), in which the clues can only be found at predetermined fixed locations; the occult tome lies in the closed-off section of the library, the informant only reveals herself as soon as the players have scared off the mafia bagmen, and so on.
+The classic CoC adventures are characterized by a middle section (the investigation), in which the clues can only be found at predetermined, fixed locations; the occult tome lies in the closed-off section of the library, the informant only reveals herself as soon as the players have scared off the mafia bagmen, and so on.

 A trial run with editor-in-chief Stefan Droste

 The feedback after play was very positive, too.
-We all said that the story felt like a classic Call of Cthulhu adventure, but parts it seemed to be a bit linear.
+We all said that the story felt like a classic Call of Cthulhu adventure, but parts of it seemed to be a bit linear.
 I was pretty surprised when the GM told us that he had not prepared a storyline.
 Instead, the plot had developed during play by our actions and dice roll results.
 His job was only to guide us from one scene to the next.
-It was very impressive to see, that “play to find out” also works with the Cthulhu Mythos setting.
+It was very impressive to see that “play to find out” also works with the Cthulhu Mythos setting.

 Mythos World vs. Tremulus

-Aside from Mythos World, there is a second PBTA adaption of the Call of Cthulhu RPG called “Tremulus”.
-Both systems were published in 2015 and at their core, their contents are 70% alike.
+Aside from Mythos World, there is a second PBTA adaption of the Call of Cthulhu RPG called “Tremulus.”
+Both systems were published in 2015 and, at their core, their contents are 70% alike.
 In online communities and forums, people always ask which one is better.
 Here is a comparison of the advantages and drawbacks of both systems.